 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university

 Maximise the impact of your degree, build your CV and gain invaluable real-world experience.
 When you arrive at Essex, you can decide whether you would like to combine your course with a placement year.

 Undertaking a placement can allow you to gain relevant work experience within an external organisation, giving you a competitive edge in the graduate job market and providing you with key contacts within the cultural industries.

-You will be responsible for finding your placement, but with support and guidance provided by the Department and our Employability and Careers Centre.
+You will be responsible for finding your placement, but with support and guidance provided by both your department and the placements team.